Are you scared or excited of forthcoming groundbreaking innovations?

 I came to know that in general women have higher longevity than men due to various reasons.

-Therefore, Dr. Tom Perls, a MD doctor and researcher, gives blood every eight weeks to mimic the loss of iron due to menstruation in women, which he believes will increase his longevity.
+Therefore, Dr. Tom Perls, MD, a researcher, gives blood every eight weeks to mimic the loss of iron due to menstruation in women, which he believes will increase his longevity.

 He not only verbally says that he has been doing research in his lab on the same topic for many years.